uditalias/injex/website/docs/basic-example.md

 slug: /basic-example
 ---

-In this section we are going to create a basic TypeScript Node application powered by the Injex framework.
-This example will overview the core functionality of Injex, including how to create an IoC container, define and inject modules and bootstrap your application.
+In this section, we will create a basic TypeScript Node application powered by the Injex framework.
+This example will overview the core functionality of Injex, including how to create an IoC container, define and inject modules, and bootstrap your application.

-At the end of this example you will have all the tools to get you up and running using Injex on your own TypeScript applications, making it easier for you implementing paradigms like the [SOLID principles](https://hackernoon.com/solid-principles-made-easy-67b1246bcdf).
+At the end of this example, you will have all the tools to get you up and running using Injex on your TypeScript applications, making it easier to implement paradigms like the [SOLID principles](https://hackernoon.com/solid-principles-made-easy-67b1246bcdf).

 :::note
-Check out the [Getting Started](/docs/getting-started) section if you havn't read it yet.
+Check out the [Getting Started](/docs/getting-started) section if you haven't read it yet.
 :::

 ## What we're going to build

 We're going to build a mail sender service for Node.
-The app will receive a mail provider type, a message body and a contact email address to send the mail to.
+The app will receive a mail provider type, a message body, and a contact email address as the addressee.

 :::note
-This is just a demo application and it's not going to actually send anything.
-We are creating it for demonstration purpose.
+Remember, its just a demo application, and it's not going to send anything.
+We are creating it for demonstration purposes.
 :::

 ## Scaffolding

-Let's start by creating a folder and init an npm project.
+Start by creating a folder and init an npm project.

 ```bash
 mkdir -p injex-node-app/src